Paysend

 What Is Paysend and How Does It Work?

-Founded in 2017, Paysend is a United Kingdom-based financial technology company serving many regions worldwide, with about 7 million customers.
+Founded in 2017, Paysend is a United Kingdom-based financial technology company serving customers in many countries, with a stated base of around 7 million users.

-A dedicated Paysend app on major app stores lets you create transfers and track delivery from your phone.
+A dedicated Paysend app on major app stores allows you to create transfers, see delivery updates, and manage activity from your phone.

-After opening a free account, you can set up your first money transfer in a few taps.
-Later in this guide, we outline the steps and the details you will need.
+After opening a free account, you can set up your first transfer in a few steps.
+Later in this guide, the article details the inputs you will typically need and the practical choices you will see in the app.

 Can I Use Paysend in the United States, and Where Can I Send?

-Yes.
-Although headquartered in the United Kingdom, Paysend is available in the United States and supports transfers to more than 100 countries.
+Yes for many use cases: Paysend is available to customers in the United States and supports transfers to more than 100 countries, depending on the corridor.

 - Australia.